-A. Minimum size: Fifteen inches (15").
-Minimum size measurement for black sea bass does not include the tendril located on the caudal (tail) fin.

-- B. Seasons and possession limits: - 1.
-January 1 through June 23: Closed. - 2.
-June 24 through August 31: Three (3) fish per person per calendar day. - 3.
-September 1 through December 31: Seven (7) fish per person per calendar day.
+- A. Minimum size: Fifteen inches (15").
+Minimum size measurement for black sea bass does not include the tendril located on the caudal (tail) fin. - B. Seasons and possession limits: - 1.
+January 1 through May 24: Closed. - 2.
+May 25 through August 31: Three (3) fish per person per calendar day, whether caught within the jurisdiction of this State or otherwise. - 3.
+September 1 through September 21: Seven (7) fish per person per calendar day, whether caught within the jurisdiction of this State or otherwise. - 4.
+September 22 through October 21: Closed. - 5.
+October 22 through December 31: Seven (7) fish per person per calendar day, whether caught within the jurisdiction of this State or otherwise.

-- A. Minimum size: Eleven (11) inches. - B. Seasons, allocations, and possession limits: - 1.
+- A. Minimum size: Eleven (11) inches, whether caught within the jurisdiction of this State or otherwise. - B. Seasons, allocations, and possession limits: A state quota for Black sea bass will be established annually and shall be the most recent amount allocated to the State of Rhode Island by the ASMFC and/or the Secretary of the NOAA Fisheries.
+The quota shall be available during the following sub-periods: - 1.
 January 1 through April 30: - a.
 Allocation: Twenty-five percent (25%) of the quota. - b.
-Possession limit: Five hundred (500) pounds per vessel per week. - 2.
+Possession limit: 750 pounds per vessel per week. - 2.
 May 1 through June 30: - a.
 Allocation: Twenty-five percent (25%) of the quota. - b.
-Possession limit: Fifty (50) pounds per vessel per calendar day. - 3.
+Possession limit: Fifty (50) pounds per vessel per calendar day.
+The commercial fishery is closed on Friday of each week during this sub-period. - 3.
 July 1 through July 31: - a.
-Allocation: Nineteen and a half percent (19.5%) of the quota. - b.
-Possession limit: Fifty (50) pounds per vessel per calendar day. - 4.
-August 1 through September 14: Closed. - 5.
-September 15 through October 31: - a.
-Allocation: Nineteen and a half percent (19.5%) of the guota. - b.
-Possession limit: Fifty (50) pounds per vessel per calendar day. - 6.
-November 1 through December 31: - a.
-Allocation: Eleven percent (11%) of the quota. - b.
-Possession limit: Fifty (50) pounds per vessel per calendar day.
+Allocation: Nineteen and a half percent (19.5%) of the guota.